-Artist Sophie Mahon has been working with a group of young women to develop an art exhibition that will tour across the Merseyside region from December through to the early part of 2022.
+Artist Sophie Mahon has been working with a group of young women to develop an art exhibition that will tour across the Merseyside region from December 2021.

 The group, who range in age from 15-25 have been working with Sophie over the last year.
 Together with Sophie they have been developing their experience in different artforms including film, photography, poetry, sculpture, and installation.
 Through these creative mediums the group have explored issues that are important to them and have supported one another to develop their creativity.

 As part of their learning, the group have visited exhibitions in Leeds and London including The Tetley, Tate Modern and Wellcome Collection.
 These visits, alongside working with Sophie to create their own art works, have built their knowledge and understanding of curatorial and artistic processes.

 This project has been commissioned by Heart of Glass with support by Paul Hamlyn Foundation as part of the Young Hearts Programme exploring young women’s voice and experiences living and growing up in St Helens.